wlperry/umd_biostats/ecostats_lectures/lecture_04/04_01_lecture_powerpoint.pptx.md

 ## Practice Exercise 5: Lets practice a One-Sample t-Test

-Let's perform a one-sample t-test to determine if the mean fish length in Toolik Lake differs from 50 mm:
+Let's perform a one-sample t-test to determine if the mean fish length in Lake I3 differs from 260 mm: